 - When a Detractor score (NPS of 6 or below) is received, it is highly recommended that clinics attempt to reach out to the patient directly via phone to gain a better understanding of their experience and the additional reasons for submitting their low score.
 This patient outreach can improve the overall satisfaction of the patient and may help to prevent early drop off in care.

 Possible Phone Script: Hi there, This is (name and title of caller) with (organization name).
 Thank you so much for providing your feedback score on your experience!
 Our patient’s satisfaction is our highest priority.
 If you’d be willing to share your experience with me, I'd love to hear more about what we could do differently to improve, and I would be so very grateful for your insights.
-Thank you for so much for your honesty.
+Thank you so much for your honesty.

 It's important to listen actively, not become defensive, and to ensure that your patient feels heard.